mzinga-io/mzinga-core/CONTRIBUTING.md

 ## Security issues & vulnerabilities

 If you come across an issue related to security, or a potential attack vector within MZinga or one of its dependencies, please DO NOT create a publicly viewable issue.
-Instead, please contact us directly at [`dev@payloadcms.com`](mailto:dev@payloadcms.com).
+Instead, please contact us directly at [`contact@mzinga.io`](mailto:contact@mzinga.io).
 We will do everything we can to respond to the issue as soon as possible.

-If you find a vulnerability within the core MZinga repository, and we determine that it is remediable and of significant nature, we will be happy to pay you a reward for your findings and diligence. [`Contact us`](mailto:dev@payloadcms.com) to find out more.
+If you find a vulnerability within the core MZinga repository, and we determine that it is remediable and of significant nature, we will be happy to pay you a reward for your findings and diligence. [`Contact us`](mailto:contact@mzinga.io) to find out more.

 ## Documentation edits

 MZinga documentation can be found directly within its codebase, and you can feel free to make changes / improvements to any of it through opening a PR.
-We utilize these files directly in our website and will periodically deploy documentation updates as necessary.

 ## Building additional features